 ** applicable when checks returned unpaid

 The College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE), a national nursing education accrediting body.
-The University of Massachusetts is accredited by the New England Association of Schools and Colleges (NEASC).
+The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE).

 Admission to the RN to BS Program requires :